Mark Hendrickson: Baltimore Orioles

 On December 31, 2008, Hendrickson signed a one-year deal for the 2009 season with the Baltimore Orioles.
 He was re-signed for the 2010 season.
 While with the Orioles, Hendrickson was mostly a relief pitcher, but he made a few starts.
 On September 11, 2009, he picked up his only major league save by throwing three shutout innings against the New York Yankees.
 He saved the win for starting pitcher Chris Tillman.
 The Orioles declined his option for the 2011 season, making him a free agent.
 However, he later agreed to a minor league deal with the Orioles.
 This deal included an invitation to big league spring training.
 In February 2013, he returned to the Orioles organization on a minor league contract.
+He elected free agency on November 4.

+York Revolution

+On March 29, 2014, Hendrickson signed with the York Revolution of the Atlantic League of Professional Baseball.
+He became a free agent following the season.
+In 55 games 52.2 innings of relief he went 2–0 with a stellar 1.54 ERA with 34 strikeouts and 9 saves.

+Baltimore Orioles (second stint)

+On February 10, 2015, Hendrickson signed a minor league contract with an invitation to spring training with the Baltimore Orioles.
+He was released on March 16.

 Hendrickson retired from baseball on March 31, 2015.

 Hendrickson is one of 13 athletes that played in both the National Basketball Association and Major League Baseball.
 The 13 are: Danny Ainge, Frank Baumholtz, Hank Biasatti, Gene Conley, Chuck Connors, Dave DeBusschere, Dick Groat, Steve Hamilton, Hendrickson, Cotton Nash, Ron Reed, Dick Ricketts and Howie Schultz.